Challenging the Normalization of Feminine Non-Wellbeing

 This normalization extends to pregnancy and childbirth.
 Many women struggle to conceive and are told this is common, with numerous explanations, such as age or health issues.

-Once pregnant, the discomforts, especially towards the end of the pregnancy, are considered a standard experience.
+Once pregnant, the discomforts, especially towards the end of the pregnancy, are considered a standard part of the experience.
 After childbirth, sleepless nights and exhaustion while raising a child become the new norm.

 Menopause is another stage where women are told to expect unpleasant symptoms and to accept these as natural occurrences.